e-mail : ( Please write in ' Subject ' entry : ' METAPHYSICS ', in order for me to be able to distinguish your mail from spam )

 Quite the contrary, the nature or essence of the relation (or unity of order) is the real cause of the property of transitivity, and it is this causal order in reality (whether mathematical reality or material reality) which is intended by and provides the foundation for the demonstration.
 Still the form of the demonstration is syllogistic, involving the relation of triple identity.
 Indeed, the same considerations would apply in regard to all of those transitive relations of which the mathematical logicians have claimed to provide examples of nonsyllogistic inference, viz., ' greater than ', ' north of ', ' earlier than ', ' simultaneous with ', ' equal to ', etc. In short, transitivity, instead of being the form or pattern of the inference, is rather the real fact upon which the inference is based.

 Thus, when we say that a is congruent to b, the real relation here is one of congruence, but the logical relation by which we know this real relation is one of identity between subject (term) and predicate (term).
-So in the proposition ' IS congruent to b ', ' a ' is the subject, ' is ' is the copula, and ' congruent to b ' is the predicate.
+So in the proposition ' a IS congruent to b ', ' a ' is the subject, ' is ' is the copula, and ' congruent to b ' is the predicate.
 And this subject-predicate proposition intends the real relation of congruence between the real item a and the real item b.
 As such this subject-predicate proposition signifies formally, that is, as a formal sign, the real relation.
 And, again, as such it is a genuine logical intention.

 On the other hand, this same real congruence between a and b can also instrumentally be signified, namely by the proposition ' a IS CONGRUENT TO b '.
 In this latter proposition ' a ' is a term, and ' b ' is a term, and these terms are connected by ' is congruent to '.
 But now such a proposition is not intentional anymore.